Sonnet 450

 Sonnet 446

-When I see tyrants wage outrageous wars,
+When I see tyrants wage vainglorious wars,

 Or mother’s unplumbed tears when bairn they bore

-Are rendered limb from limb in battle torn.
+Are rendered limb from limb, in battle torn.

-Crass carnage heaped upon chaste mortal coil
+Crass carnage heaped upon their mortal coil—

-Or see the precious blood and breath they gave
+Behold the precious blood and breath they gave

-Entombed in darkness on some foreign soil;
+Entombed in muck upon some foreign soil;

 ‘Tis then of mans’s humanity I ask

-Who’s placid visage wears a woeful mask
+Who’s reverent face now veils a woeful mask

 © Loubert S Suddaby.
 All Rights Reserved.